Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description explicitly states the tool checks open-source license compatibility for a GitHub repository and lists specific outputs (license type, permissions, restrictions, etc.).
-It clearly distinguishes from siblings like dependency_risk or project_health.
+The description clearly states the tool checks open-source license compatibility for a GitHub repository, listing specific outputs (license type, permissions, restrictions, commercial-use eligibility, compatibility guidance).
+It is distinct from all listed sibling tools, which cover summaries, comparisons, dependency risk, project health, and trending repos.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.